sortofsleepy/ofxARKit/README.md

 * clone this repo into your addons folder

 # Current functionality
 ARKit, while it does do a ton behind the scenes; it pretty much leaves it up to you to figure out how you want to render things.
 The current Apple documentation, while already moderately detailed, unfortunately leaves some stuff out.

-I've started a class called `ARProcessor.h`, the intent being to help manage the heavy lifting of certain bit's of functionality.
+There are a number of files in the addon that deal with a number of various bits of functionality, the primary class being `ARProcessor.h`(though this may change later on)

+Some current pieces of functionality include :
 * For whatever reason - Apple neglected to provide a way to easily render the camera image that the ARKit framwork is seeing at every frame.
 ARProcessor.h provides a way to render the camera image.
 * management of camera transform and projection matrices.
 * basic light estimation